pnxtech/hydra/README.md

 ```

 #### markQueueMessage
-Mark a queued message as either completed or not
+Marks a queued message as either completed or not
 ```javascript
 /**
 * @name markQueueMessage